John Hayes (British politician)

-Sir John Henry Hayes CBE (born 23 June 1958) is a Conservative Party politician in the United Kingdom.
+Sir John Henry Hayes CBE (born 23 June 1958) is a British Conservative Party politician who has been Member of Parliament (MP) for South Holland and The Deepings since 1997.
 He has held five ministerial positions and six shadow ministerial positions.
-Hayes was appointed as a Privy Councillor in April 2013, and a Knight Bachelor in November 2018.
+Hayes was appointed as a Privy Councillor in April 2013 and a Knight Bachelor in November 2018.

 Hayes is considered a social conservative, economic protectionist, communitarian and Eurosceptic.
 He strongly supported Britain's withdrawal from the EU and has spoken regularly about his belief in conservative ideas and philosophy.
 Hayes is known for speaking passionately and theatrically in the House of Commons chamber and has been described as a "colourful character" who is "popular and influential on the Tory right".

-First elected in 1997, Hayes is the Member of Parliament (MP) for the Lincolnshire constituency of South Holland and The Deepings - the safest Conservative seat in the United Kingdom.
-South Holland delivered the nation's second-highest Leave vote in the 2016 referendum on the United Kingdom's membership of the European Union.
-73.6% of voters voted for withdrawal from the EU, second only to neighbouring Boston.

 Early life and career

-Hayes was born into a working-class family in Woolwich and grew up on a council estate.
-He was educated at the Colfe's Grammar School (Lewisham) and at the University of Nottingham from where he graduated with a BA degree in politics and a PGCE in history and English.
+John Hayes was born on 23 June 1958 in Woolwich into a working-class family, where he grew up on a council estate.
+He was educated at Colfe's Grammar School in Lewisham, before studying politics at the University of Nottingham, graduating with a BA and a PGCE in history and English.
 Hayes was involved in a campaign to create a pipe-smoking society affiliated to the Students' Union.
-He also chaired the University's Conservative Association from 1981 to 1982 while being President of one of the residential halls, Lincoln's Junior Common Room, and served as treasurer of the University's Students' Union from 1982 to 1983.
+He also chaired the University's Conservative Association from 1981 to 1982 while being President of one of the residential halls, Lincoln's Junior Common Room, and served as treasurer of the university's Students' Union from 1982 to 1983.

 Hayes suffered a serious head injury in his early 20s, from which he has never fully recovered.
 He has focused much of his career on raising funds for research into acquired brain injury and support for those who suffer from it.

-Before entering Parliament, he was a sales director for The Data Base Ltd, an information technology company based in Nottingham.
+After university, he was a sales director for The Data Base Ltd, an information technology company based in Nottingham.